 Travel allowances are based on analysis of travel costs from previous years and are pegged to three factors – distance traveled, selection dates, and vehicle requirements.

 We encourage partners to provide a commuting allowance to members traveling daily over ten miles each way between housing and the work site in their personal vehicle.
-Our standard mileage reimbursement rate is $0.19 per mile.
-Mileage rates can be higher at the request of the partner.
 Commuting allowances are paid bi-weekly along with the living allowance.

 Duty Travel and Miscellaneous Expenses

 If you would like to set-aside funds for duty travel, workshops and conferences, special gear, or other duty-related expenses, please indicate this amount in the position description.
 If the intern will be using their personal vehicle for duty travel, the agency should plan to reimburse at the agency rate.
-If the agency hasn’t established a mileage reimbursement rate, the intern will be compensated at $0.19 cents per mile.
 Duty-related expenses can be submitted for reimbursement through your MySCA Portal.
 Call or send an email to your Coordinator regarding any questions on the reimbursement process or fund availability.

 SCA encourages partners to provide on site housing whenever possible.
 Please see SCA’s Housing Policy below for information about acceptable forms of housing.
 If housing is not available, partners can pay SCA to lease appropriate housing for the members, or partners can provide a housing allowance directly to interns.